 The board shall require each registered pharmacist seeking personal registration renewal to complete continuing education requirements as a condition precedent to such renewal.
 No registrant shall be eligible for renewal of a personal registration without completion of the requisite number of contact hours for such renewal.
 A registrant seeking renewal of a personal registration must complete a minimum of 20 contact hours each calendar year of the 2-year renewal cycle.
-Of the 20 contact hours effective for the renewal period beginning January 1, 2014 any pharmacist licensed by the commonwealth shall devote at least 5 of the 20 contact hours in the area of sterile compounding
+Of the 20 contact hours effective for the renewal period beginning January 1, 2014 any pharmacist licensed by the commonwealth shall devote at least 2 of the 20 contact hours in the area of sterile compounding; provided, however, that any pharmacist licensed by the commonwealth and practicing in a licensed specialty sterile compounding pharmacy shall devote at least 5 of the 20 contact hours in the area of sterile compounding.

-The board, in consultation with an advisory committee of industry experts as established by section 423⁄4 of chapter 112, shall adopt further rules and regulations for a system of continuing education, in addition to the aforementioned requirements listed in this section.
+The board, in consultation with an advisory committee of industry experts as established by section 423/4, shall adopt further rules and regulations for a system of continuing education, in addition to the aforementioned requirements listed in this section.
 The board shall accept all conferences and programs from providers approved by the American Council on Pharmaceutical Education meeting these requirements.

-The board shall also conduct an audit of randomly selected, renewed licenses.
-Individuals selected for an audit will be mailed a request from the board of pharmacy to provide documented proof of completion of contact hour requirements.
-The name and date of licensees included in this audit shall be posted on the board website.
-Pharmacists in violation of this requirement will be fined no more than \$1000.
+The board shall conduct audits of randomly selected, renewed licenses.
+The board shall initiate such audits by sending those selected for an audit a request to provide documentation establishing completion of contact hour requirements.
+The name and date of licensees included in an audit shall be posted on the board's website.
+Licensees who are not in compliance with contact hour requirements or fail to provide the requested documentation within 7 days of receiving a request shall be fined not more than \$1000.